-2.9.1 CounterFilter
+1.5.4 CounterFilter

-Once a second a CounterFilter will generate a message of type heka.counter- output.
-The payload will contain text indicating the number of messages that matched the filter's message_matcher value during that second (i.e. it counts the messages the plugin received).
-Every ten seconds an extra message (also of type heka.counter-output) goes out, containing an aggregate count and average per second throughput of messages received.
+Once per ticker interval a CounterFilter will generate a message of type heka.counter-output.
+The payload will contain text indicating the number of messages that matched the filter's message_matcher value during that interval (i.e. it counts the messages the plugin received).
+Every ten intervals an extra message (also of type heka.counter-output) goes out, containing an aggregate count and average per second throughput of messages received.